nodejs/node/doc/api/fs.md

 * `gid` {integer}
 * Returns: {Promise}

-Changes the ownership on a symbolic link then resolves the `Promise` with no arguments upon success.
+Changes the ownership on a symbolic link then fulfills the `Promise` with no arguments upon success.

 ### `fsPromises.lutimes(path, atime, mtime)`